dccs-tech/us-bylaws/README.md

 **University of the District of Columbia David A. Clarke School of Law, Community Development Law Clinic**

 *Contributors:*  Bold names indicate those who have contributed substantially to the drafting and/or research of the DCCS bylaws.
-The others participated in connection with classroom activities or discussion between September 2019 and May 2021.
+The others participated in connection with classroom activities or discussion between **September 2019** and **May 2021**.

  - Lara Bollinger
  - **Michael Campbell**